A PERSONAL WAY TO A SYLVAN BUDDHISM

 You could listen “the orchestra of seeds and roots, of leaves and barks”: practicing walk and meditation in forest, reading and composing poems, understanding notions about botanics and natural histories.
 It do exist an original or primordial root connecting all beings and forms of existence, every of us and Patriarches and Buddhas of the history.
 We have to join it to be and to feel completely free.

 Wood or Eco buddhism – s. m. [from lat. selva, wood, from greek oikos, home, land, environment] – Practice of meditation in the woods, inspired by buddhist patriarches’ teachings and trainings; it considers exercises of seated meditation (zazen) and walking meditation, reading of classics and writing poems.
 It is preferably to make experience into the wild distant forests in the mountains, or in woods in the countryside, but it is possible also in arboretum and private or public city gardens.

 ZEN ATQUE NATURA MATRES SUNT

-Recent Covid-19 Disease paralyzes human Liberty.
+Ne-an is a pocket-size place, sometimes migrant, sometimes permanent.
+Sometimes Fratus meditates into forests, sometimes in a studio.
+As we are learning, recent Covid-19 Disease paralyzes human freedom.
 Waiting to go back in forests, Fratus identified a personal Buddha in a section of an old Monumental Italian Tree, a Giant Sequoia lived for 125 years (1890-2015) in the city of Merano.
 A new spiritual life for this piece of wood.